 About Camp RoCA

 A place for children to explore their creativity and imagination while developing skills they can bring back to the classroom and use throughout their lives.
-RoCA is a place for developing artists to explore various visual art forms in our studio-based activities.
+RoCA is a place for developing artists to explore various art forms in our professionally equipped studios.

 Join us and see why Camp RoCA is one of the area’s most sought after, unique and praised day camps.